 How I Transformed My Creative Business After Burnout

-More than a decade ago, I built a web design business helping creative entrepreneurs.
-And while entrepreneurship brought me freedom, I soon found myself caught in a common trap: saying ‘yes’ to everything.
+So let me take you back to where this all started.
+More than a decade ago, I had built what looked like a successful web design business helping creative entrepreneurs.
+And you know, entrepreneurship did bring me the freedom I was looking for, but I soon found myself caught in this really common trap that I see so many creative entrepreneurs fall into - I was saying yes to everything.

-What began as a web design business morphed into:
+What began as a simple web design business morphed into... well, everything.
+Here’s all I was trying to keep up with:

-• Keeping websites updated and functional on a monthly basis,
+• Maintaining websites for clients, updating them on a monthly basis,

-• Hosting sites on my hosting account and handling everything that comes with that,
+• Hosting sites on my own hosting account,

-• Serving as a virtual assistant for several businesses, including podcast editing, social media marketing, creating lead magnets, and updating blogs for my clients,
+• Serving as a virtual assistant for several businesses - doing podcast editing, social media marketing, creating lead magnets, updating blogs,

-• Creating courses to answer all my clients’ questions and in marketplaces like Skillshare and Udemy,
+• Creating courses to answer all my clients' questions, and

-• Creating digital products to attract new customers,
+• Making digital products to attract new customers.

-I want to note that having multiple passions and offerings isn’t a drawback; But here’s what I learned the hard way: you need to charge rates that allow you to deliver those services while also being able to take care of yourself.
+And listen, having multiple passions and offerings isn't necessarily a bad thing.
+But here's what I learned the hard way - you need to charge rates that actually allow you to deliver those services while also being able to take care of yourself.

 The Downside of Undercharging